batalov/eyetropy/README.md

 * Bitplane noise metric can be quite useful for noise detection or to get the colour info
 * The input (file/stream uri, options/config/logLevel params) to this module gets through a strict validation process
-* Bare in mind that increasing values of frame rate and time length properties also increase the overall time required for execution
+* Bear in mind that increasing values of frame rate and time length properties also increase the overall time required for execution

 ## Additional Information